Charlie Kirk shooter remains at large. Here's what we know about the search for a suspect.

 Suspect at large

-Utah Public Safety Commissioner Beau Mason said the suspect "blended in" with the college community and appears to be "college-age."
+Utah Public Safety Commissioner Beau Mason said the suspect was a male who "blended in" with the college community and appears to be "college-age."

 Mason said the shooter moved to the other side of the building after firing a single shot, then jumped off and fled into a neighborhood off campus.
 Investigators contacted homeowners with cameras, and witnesses, to identify leads, he said.